The Washington Post’s attention to detail: 12 things you can learn from their strategy

 9. Link Accounts

-Users sometimes have multiple accounts, for instance as no email address was entered for the print or because subscription was purchased via the app store.
+Users sometimes have multiple accounts, for instance as no email address was entered for the print subscription or because subscription was purchased via the app store.

 WP makes it easy for users to merge accounts and thus obtain a uniform data set.